MikMuellerDev/smarthome_sdk/README.md

 # smarthome-sdk
+# This repository has been transferred to the [Smarthome](https://github.com/smarthome-go/sdk) organization.
- A go package which makes communication to a smarthome server simple
+ A go package which makes communication to a smarthome server simple.